-- Understand the legal framework, moral and economic requirements and implications for good standards in health and safety within an organisation.
+- Understand the legal framework, moral and economic requirements and implications for good standards in safety and health within an organisation.

 - Develop, promote and communicate an effective safety culture in an organisation.

-- Identify the key features of a health & safety policy, the preparations and performance review of a health & safety audit.
+- Identify the key features of a health and safety policy, the preparations and performance review of a health & safety audit.

-- Understand the importance of proactive and reactive H&S monitoring measures.
+- Understand the importance of proactive and reactive health and safety monitoring measures.

-- Identify hazards in the workplace and carry out risk assessments, record findings and review procedures.
+- Identify hazards in the workplace and how to conduct a risk assessment, record findings and review procedures.